-If you’re still unsure of what to do, don’t risk lowering your credit score by applying with an unsuitable lender.
-Each time you actively apply for credit can bring your credit score down.
-Furthermore, being declined can have a severe effect on your credit score.
+Yes, your credit score can be affected if you’re declined for a mortgage.
+Don’t risk damaging your credit score by applying with an unsuitable lender.
+Each time you actively apply for credit, you risk lowering your credit score.
+Furthermore, being declined can have a severe effect on your credit file.
 Speak to a mortgage advisor before approaching a lender yourself.

 Credit score FAQ